How to Find Remote Jobs So You Can Finally Ditch Your Commute and Cubicle

 Most remote interviews will happen over a video conferencing app or platform.

-If you've never done one before, check out this guide on how to ace a video interview for a full rundown and all the details.
+If you've never done one before, check out this guide on how to ace a virtual interview for a full rundown and all the details.
 You'll definitely want to prepare for a remote interview well in advance and not wing it.

 A remote interviewer will ask questions about your remote work history, work style, communication preferences, and more.